amazon-science/doc-mt-metrics/bert_score/README.md

 bert-score -r example/refs.txt -c example/hyps.txt --lang en --doc
 ```

-In the paper we use `wmt21-comet-mqm` and `wmt21-comet-qe-mqm` models but you can select another model/metric with the `--model` flag.
+In the paper we use`roberta-large` for X->En pairs and `bert-base-multilingual-cased` for En->X pairs (default at the time) but you can select another model with the `-m MODEL_TYPE` flag.
+See the [spreadsheet](https://docs.google.com/spreadsheets/d/1RKOVpselB98Nnh_EOC4A2BYn8_201tmPODpNWu4w7xI/edit?usp=sharing) provided by the authors of BERTScore for a full list of supported models.

 ### Python usage (Object-oriented API):